ibm-cloud-docs/event-notifications/en-iam.md

 | Editor | View and bind {{site.data.keyword.en_short}} instances. | You can bind applications to an instance of {{site.data.keyword.en_short}}. |
 | Operator | Create, delete, edit, suspend, resume, view, or bind {{site.data.keyword.en_short}} instances. | You can create or delete an {{site.data.keyword.en_short}} instance from the catalog. |
 | Administrator | All management actions for all services in the account. | You can perform all operator actions and the ability to assign policies to other users. |
-{: caption="Table 1.
-Platform management roles and permissions" caption-side="top"}
+{: caption="Platform management roles and permissions" caption-side="top"}

 The following table details actions that are mapped to service access roles.
 Service access roles enable users to access {{site.data.keyword.en_short}} and also call the {{site.data.keyword.en_short}} API.